Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ### 1. What is React?

 React is a JavaScript library for building a reusable user interfaces(UI).
 It was initially released on May 29, 2013.
 The current version is 16.13.1 and somehow it is stable.
 React was created by Facebook.
-React makes creating UI components very easy.
+React makes creating UI components very easy.The official React documentation can be found [here](https://reactjs.org/docs/getting-started.html).
 When we work with react we do not interact directly with the DOM.
 React has its own way to handle the DOM(Document Object Model).
 React uses it virtual DOM to make a new change and it update only the element that needs change.
 Do not directly interact with DOM when you build react application leave that job for the virtual DOM.
 In this challenge, we will develop 10-15 web applications using React.
 A web application or a website is made up of buttons, links, forms with different input fields, header, footer, images, links, sections, articles, texts and boxes with different shapes.
 We use react to make a reusable UI component of a website.

 To summarize: